-If you don’t agree with any decision issued to you there are 2 options available.
-Within 30 days of the date of the decision you can either:
+If you do not agree with the decision issued to you, there are 2 options available:

-If you opt to have your case reviewed you will still be able to appeal to the Tribunal if you disagree with the outcome.
+If you choose to have your case reviewed you will still be able to appeal to the Tribunal if you disagree with the outcome.

-Further information relating to reviews and appeals is contained in leaflet HMRC1 HM Revenue and Customs decisions - ‘what to do if you disagree’ which can be obtained from our website, or by Telephone: 0300 200 3700.
+Find out more information relating to reviews and appeals in leaflet HMRC1: HM Revenue and Customs decisions - ‘what to do if you disagree’.

 1.6 Where can I obtain further information about the Community System of Duty Reliefs?

 This notice explains the general principles of this particular Customs procedure that comes under the Community System of Duty Reliefs.
 It does not attempt to cover every aspect in detail.
 Further ways to contact HMRC for general advice can be found on our website.

 2.1 Who can get duty relief?